christianalfoni/EmptyBox/posts/2015_09_22_Introducing-Cerebral.md

 }
 ```

 The big question is, what do you do now?
-One approach would be to contact the dependency that is responsible for the messages list.
-Wait for it to complete, then contact the dependency responsible for the current message.
+One approach would be to reference the dependency that is responsible for the messages list, Wait for it to complete and then reference the dependency responsible for the current message.
 The example here uses abstractions from an imagined framework.

 ```javascript